tuanpmt/esp_mqtt/README.md

 - set ntp_interval _interval_: sets the NTP sync interval in seconds (default 300)
 - set ntp_timezone _tz_: sets the timezone in hours offset (default 0)
 - time: prints the current time as hh:mm:ss

+# mDNS
+mDNS is supported and depending on "mdns_mode" the broker responds on the name "mqtt.local" with one of its two addresses:

+- set mdns_mode [0|1|2]: selects, which interface address should be announced via mDNS (0=none (default), 1 = STA, 2 = SoftAP)

 # Building and Flashing
 The code can be used in any project that is compiled using the NONOS_SDK or the esp-open-sdk.
 Also the sample code in the user directory can be build using the standard SDKs after adapting the variables in the Makefile.